 The perfect treat for cold autumn and short winter days

 Making this Parisian hot chocolate recipe is a true work of art!
 For anyone with a sweet tooth the fragrance of all the ingredients blending will be divine.
 Put on a linen kitchen apron, some calm piano music or a french accordeon and enjoy the process from start to finish!

-Have you ever heard of the Parisian hot chocolate by Stéphane Nguyen.
+Have you come across the Parisian hot chocolate recipe by Stéphane Nguyen?
 I mean…!
-How come I haven’t come across this guy yet??
-If you’re not familiar with Stéphane I do encourage you to check out his website The French Cooking Academy.
-He prepares some of the best French cuisine dishes I’ve seen with easy to follow videos and recipes!
-Being a big fan of Julie & Julia I started looking more into French recipes a while ago.
-France is just one of those countries with real appreciation for culinary experience and smaller but tastier portions of delicious food.
-No surprise then Stéphane’s passion for French style cooking and his recipes are vibrant and very easy to follow.
+If not, I do encourage you to check out his website The French Cooking Academy.
+He prepares some of the best French cuisine dishes I’ve seen with easy to follow videos and recipes.
+Being a big fan of Julie & Julia movie, I started looking more into French recipes some time ago.
+France is just one of those countries with real appreciation for culinary experience and smaller but tastier portions of divine food.
+So here is to Stéphane!

 You will need:

 - 100g of dark chocolate with 70% content of cocoa

 - 500lms of full fat milk

 Pour the milk into a regular sauce pan, throw in three barks of cinnamon, vanilla essence and bring to boil.
 When the milk begins to foam lower the heat to minimum and simmer for about 10 minutes to allow the cinnamon taste and fragrance to diffuse the milk.
 After ten minutes remove the cinnamon, add the spoon of cocoa powder and mix gently.